Nosudrum/orbit-propagation-python-study/README.md

 ## Introduction

-The goal of this research internship is to compare various python libraries able to perform orbit propagation of satellites.
-The best one shall be selected based on its ease of use, feature set, performance and accuracy.
+The goal of this research internship is to compare various python libraries able to perform orbit propagation of satellites and select the most appropriate one to be implemented in the CREME space mission design workflow based on its ease of use, feature set, performance and accuracy.
-For this library, example scripts shall be written and documented to allow for quick and easy use in preliminary mission analysis studies.

 ## Features